All Episodes

 You know, like committed to the idea you want somebody dead.

-Well, if you're gonna commit a crime to add a little creativity to it, is I don't know.
+Well, if you're going to commit a crime, to add a little creativity to it is, I don't know, I just think it makes it so much better.

 So it's funny.

-I thought of you the other day because I have been on getter streaming all of the Joe Rogan episodes that Joe Rogan deleted because I backed them all up.
+I thought of you the other day because I have been on Getter streaming all of the Joe Rogan episodes that Joe Rogan deleted because I backed them all up.

 That's great, man.